Stronghold: Crusader: Reception

 The Extreme version received "generally unfavorable reviews" according to Metacritic.
 It was criticized for its extreme difficulty, lack of new audio, and not having graphical quality up to par for a game released in 2008.

-Sequel
+Sequel and Definitive Edition

-On August 30, 2012, Firefly Studios announced Stronghold Crusader II, a sequel to the original Crusader game.
+On 30 August 2012, Firefly Studios announced Stronghold Crusader II, a sequel to the original Crusader game.
 The company said that the game would be self-published, with additional funding to be sourced via crowd-funding site Gambitious.
-The game was released on September 23, 2014.
+The game was released on 23 September 2014.